 E – Who was the Lilac Fairy in the second performance that you saw?

 L – Alison McWhinney, which we got as one of the fairies on opening night..
 She was lovely, very different to Shiori, but a dancer that I like to see with ENB and I’m glad that she is getting this role, because I think it suits her temperament.

 E – One dancer that really stood out for me, both as a fairy and as Princess Florine was Rina Kanehara.
 So stylish…

 L – … Gorgeous, so musical.
-I should mention, that in the second show with Maria Alexandrova who was guesting, Aaron Robison, who was cast as Prince Désiré, suffered an injury and Joseph Caley had to come and literally save the day.
+I should mention that in the second show with Maria Alexandrova, who was guesting, Aaron Robison was cast as Prince Désiré but suffered an injury and Joseph Caley had to come and literally save the day.
 I was a bit apprehensive because of the slight height mismatch, but I have to admit that Joe was an absolute hero.
 He nailed it and I was so impressed.
 True professionalism when you see a dancer come through last minute with minimal rehearsal time and fully commit.